 Oliver: Meaning ‘olive tree’, this male counterpart to Olive symbolises fruitfulness, dignity and the offer of peace.
 If Oliver seems too formal for a wee bubba, you could use Ollie as a nickname until they grow into Oliver.

-Pearl: Meaning ‘precious’, this vintage name was paired with another vintage pearler – Clementine – to become the name of Jack Osborne’s little girl, Pearl Clementine.
+Pearl: Meaning ‘precious’, this gemstone name was paired with another vintage pearler – Clementine – to become the name of Jack Osborne’s little girl, Pearl Clementine.
 Adorbs!

 Sadie: We might know her as a cleaning lady, thanks to Johnny Farnham’s iconic hit, but Sadie actually means ‘princess’.